alvarogarcia7/blog_source/source/_posts/2015-08-17-coding-dojo-goldbach-conjecture.markdown

 At the [Barcelona Software Craftsmanship meetup](http://www.meetup.com/Barcelona-Software-Craftsmanship/), today I've facilitated a coding dojo on the [Goldbach Conjecture](https://en.wikipedia.org/wiki/Goldbach%27s_conjecture).
 The problem was prepared by [Manuel Rivero](https://twitter.com/trikitrok).

-The meetup event is [here](http://www.meetup.com/es/Barcelona-Software-Craftsmanship/events/224169573/) and there are plenty of solutions:
+The meetup event is [here](http://www.meetup.com/es/Barcelona-Software-Craftsmanship/events/224169573/) and there are plenty of solutions prepared by the pairs:
   * [Java](https://github.com/Duber/GoldbachConjectureKataInJava)
   * [C#](https://github.com/raullorca/GoldbachConjectureKata)
   * [Haskell](https://github.com/alvarogarcia7/goldbach-conjecture-kata-haskell)